bramus/devtools-extension-bug-sidebarpane-events/README.md

-# DevTools Extension setPage loop
+# DevTools Extension ExtensionSidebarPane Events

-A empty browser extension to show that there’s a loop problem with `setPage()` when creating a DevTools extension in Firefox – https://bugzilla.mozilla.org/show_bug.cgi?id=1852246
+An empty browser extension to show that there’s a problem with the `ExtensionSidebarPane` events when creating a DevTools extension in Firefox.

 ## License